 Tempering your eggs:

-When you are tempering your eggs, what you are doing is adding a little hot water at a time to the eggs while you whisk them so that your eggs warm up to the temperature of the food it is going into.
+When you are tempering your eggs, what you are doing is adding a little hot water to the eggs while you whisk them so that your eggs warm up to the temperature of the food it is going into.
 If you do not do this step, you will have curdled eggs.

 I use pasta water to temper the eggs for the carbonara.
 The pasta water is starchy and that starch is going to add to the creaminess of the pasta.